StarsStarsStarsStarsStars

 As a performer, Garcia was enchanting.
 Virtually flawless on her main instrument of tenor saxophone, the British bandleader and composer’s music fuses elements of jazz with R’n’B and orchestral sounds.
 The syncopation was a standout feature of Garcia’s compositions, creating moments of intrigue and surprise everywhere.
 There would be extended periods where the drums and keys acted almost independently in what felt like a friendly ‘face-off’ moment.

 While these stimulating moments were enjoyable, sometimes it felt that the performance was getting slightly gratuitous, such as when the keyboard solos would go on for just a little too long.
 These were moments in which Garcia would take a step back to allow her band members to flex their musical genius, but occasionally her presence was sorely missed.
-However, the music was written and arranged by Garcia and it’s not difficult to appreciate the amazing work displayed.
+However, the music was written and arranged by Garcia and it wasn’t difficult to appreciate the amazing work displayed.

 Read: Music review: Jazz at the Bowl: Herbie Hancock + Marcus Miller, Sidney Myer Music Bowl